 Sarah's filmmaking journey started in 2014 with the Dream to Screen competition hosted by Cineworld Cinemas.
 She was working as a waitress when she made her first film, 'The Cyclist' which won the competition and was nominated for a BAFTA Scotland New Talent Award.

 After that you couldn't get the camera out of Sarah's hand.
-She spent 4 years making films with collective One More Stone, a group from across the UK, honing her craft and engaging with her community.
-During this time she was awarded the Sky Academy Arts Scholarship allowing her to work creatively full time for a year.
-She is the only Scottish recipient of this UK wide award so far.
+She spent 4 years making films with collective One More Stone, a group from across the UK.
+During this time she was awarded the Sky Academy Arts Scholarship and won filmmaking awards that took her to Paris, LA, Seattle and Florida.

-In 2019, fed up of long-running projects and wanting to burn some creative energy, Sarah put herself in front of the camera for the first time in 'The Aviary' and that changed everything.
-After no one shouted 'NO ONE WANTS TO SEE AND HEAR A FAT WORKING CLASS GLASWEGIAN, GET AFF THE INTERNET' (which she really did think would happen) Sarah made 'Scare' for the 48 Hour Film Project.
-The film won the competition and has been a hit in both national and international film festivals, it is now BAFTA qualifying.
-With this, Coven Productions was founded and Sarah promised to only tell stories that were honest, feminist and fearless.
+In 2019 Sarah put herself in front of the camera for the first time when she made a short film on holiday called 'The Aviary', and then made 'Scare' for the 48 Hour Film Project.
+'Scare' won the competition and has been a hit in both national and international film festivals, it is now BAFTA qualifying.
+With this, Coven Productions was founded and since then Sarah has been committed to storytelling that is honest, feminist and fearless.

-Sarah is a Glasgow born and bred artists and currently lived with her noise-making fiancé (she can't hold it against him, he's a sound designer, it's kind of his job) in the west end.
+Sarah lives with her noise-making husband (she can't hold it against him, he's a sound designer, it's kind of his job) in the west end.
 She enjoys reading, painting and eating copious amounts of mashed potatoes.